Franck-Delaplace/Chromatic-Community-Structure/README.md

 # Chromatic-Community-Structure
-The repository contains a module related to chromatic community structure analysis.
-It is composed of 2 module chrocos.py which is the library and example.py illustrating the application of the functions of the library on graphs.
+The repository contains a module related to chromatic community structure analysis. chrocos.py  is the library containing all the functions example.py illustrates the application of the functions of the library on graphs.